flashcordon/big-history/Histoire-système-solaire.md

 sequestering the atmosphere, or by physical removal technologies.
 The energies, and the amount of gas to be processed, are daunting
 - A. Chemical Sequestering
-Chemically sequestering the atmosphere could be done if the carbon dioxide is combined with surface rock to form carbonate rock such as dolomite
 - It would require
 pulverizing the surface to a depth of at least 1 km, and possibly more, to produce enough rock surface area to convert enough of the atmosphere.
 It will also require a technique for producing carbonates.
 On Earth, this process